 Did you know that, according to multiple studies, including Harvard Business Review, 80-90% of new product launches fail?
-There are various reasons behind this, but rushed and poorly thought through product development definitely has a big role to play.
-But what is product development, why is it useful and who is it for?
+There are many reasons for this, but rushing and not thinking through product development is a major factor.
+But what is product development, why is it useful and who is it beneficial for?

 What is product development?